 Day 7 AKA Day 1

 Time for a good shampooing.
 Wash, rinse, repeat.
-Shampoo your scalp twice to get it nice and clean and ready for the next week.
+Shampoo your scalp twice to get it nice and clean and ready to style for the next week.
 Or, come on in and let us do it for you!

 Give these steps and try and see how long you can make your blowout last.
 Every day should be a perfect hair day!